Kingsman44/aps-portfolio.github.io/README.md

 1.  **Feature Extraction:** Collect data on customer behavior, preferences, and demographics.
 2.  **Clustering:** Use K-Means to segment customers into clusters.

+###  12. Data Compression in Swiggy's Infrastructure using Huffman Coding

+**Use Case:** Swiggy handles vast amounts of data generated from customer orders, delivery information, restaurant menus, and user interactions.
+Efficient data compression using **Huffman Coding** can significantly optimize storage systems, file formats, and communication protocols.
+By encoding data with variable-length codes based on frequency distributions, Swiggy can reduce storage requirements, minimize bandwidth usage, and improve data transfer speeds, leading to faster access times and reduced network congestion.

+**Challenges:** Efficient data compression and storage.

+**Algorithms, Design Techniques, Performance Analysis:**

+-   **Huffman Coding:** Greedy approach, Variable-length encoding
+    -   **Time Complexity:** O(n log n) for building the Huffman tree, where n is the number of symbols
+    -   **Space Complexity:** O(n) for storing the Huffman tree and encoded data

+### 13. Real-Time Order Tracking and Statistics using Fenwick Trees

+**Use Case:** Swiggy's delivery system handles a high volume of orders that require real-time tracking and statistical analysis, such as monitoring the number of deliveries, calculating average delivery times, and analyzing peak order periods.
+Fenwick Trees (or Binary Indexed Trees) can be employed for efficient cumulative frequency table management, allowing Swiggy to quickly update and query order statistics in real-time.

+**Challenges:** Efficient real-time updating and querying of cumulative data.

+**Algorithms, Design Techniques, Performance Analysis:**

+-   **Fenwick Tree (Binary Indexed Tree):** Data structure for cumulative frequency tables.
+    -   **Time Complexity:** O(log n) for both updates and prefix sum queries.
+    -   **Space Complexity:** O(n) for storing the tree.

+## 14. Order Dispatch Optimization using Max-Heap (Priority Queue)

+## Use Case:

+Swiggy needs to efficiently dispatch incoming orders to the available delivery executives to ensure timely delivery and customer satisfaction.
+To achieve this, Swiggy can use a max-heap (priority queue) data structure to prioritize the orders based on various factors, such as delivery time, customer priority, and order value.**Algorithms:**

+## 1. Max-Heap (Priority Queue):

+-   **Purpose:** Maintain a collection of elements where the root element is the largest (or highest priority) among all the elements.
+-   **Application:** Store the incoming orders in a max-heap, where the priority of each order is determined by a combination of factors, such as delivery time, customer priority, and order value.
+-   **Time Complexity:** O(log n) for insertion, deletion, and retrieval of the maximum (highest priority) element, where n is the number of elements in the heap.
+-   **Space Complexity:** O(n), where n is the number of elements in the heap.

+## 15. Restaurant Rating and Sorting using Red-Black Trees

+## Use Case:

+Swiggy needs to efficiently store and sort restaurants based on their ratings to provide users with a ranked list of restaurants and to enable features like filtering and searching by rating.**Algorithms:**

+## 1. Red-Black Trees:

+-   **Purpose:** Maintain a sorted collection of elements while providing efficient insertion, deletion, and search operations.
+-   **Application:** Store the restaurants in a red-black tree, where each node represents a restaurant and the key is the restaurant's rating.
+-   **Time Complexity:** O(log n) for insertion, deletion, and search operations, where n is the number of elements in the tree.
+-   **Space Complexity:** O(n), where n is the number of elements in the tree.

+**Approach:**

+1.  **Restaurant Storage:** Store each restaurant in a red-black tree, using the restaurant's rating as the key.
+2.  **Rating Updates:** When a restaurant's rating changes, update the corresponding node in the red-black tree.
+3.  **Sorted Restaurant List:** Traverse the red-black tree in-order to obtain a sorted list of restaurants based on their ratings.
+4.  **Filtering and Searching:** Use the red-black tree's search functionality to efficiently filter and search for restaurants based on their ratings.

+## 16. Delivery Time Estimates using Segment Trees for Range Queries

+## Use Case:

+Swiggy needs to provide accurate delivery time estimates to its customers based on real-time data, such as order volume, restaurant processing times, and delivery executive availability.
+To efficiently handle range queries and updates related to delivery time estimates, Swiggy can use segment trees.**Algorithms:**

+## 1. Segment Trees:

+-   **Purpose:** Efficiently perform range queries and updates on an array or a collection of elements.
+-   **Application:** Maintain a segment tree data structure that stores delivery time estimates for different time intervals (e.g., 15-minute slots) across multiple restaurants and delivery zones.
+-   **Time Complexity:** O(log n) for range queries and updates, where n is the number of elements in the segment tree.
+-   **Space Complexity:** O(n), where n is the number of elements in the segment tree.

+**Approach:**

+1.  **Segment Tree Construction:** Build a segment tree that stores delivery time estimates for different time intervals across multiple restaurants and delivery zones.
+2.  **Real-Time Updates:** Whenever there are changes in order volume, restaurant processing times, or delivery executive availability, update the corresponding delivery time estimates in the segment tree.
+3.  **Range Queries:** When a customer requests a delivery time estimate, perform a range query on the segment tree to retrieve the estimated delivery time for the selected restaurant and delivery zone.
+4.  **Continuous Monitoring:** Continuously monitor and update the delivery time estimates in the segment tree based on real-time data to ensure accurate and up-to-date information.

+## 17. Priority Queue for Call Wait Time Management and Swiggy One Membership

+## Use Case:

+Swiggy aims to provide efficient customer support through its call center.
+To ensure that customers with urgent issues or high priority are served first, Swiggy can use a priority queue data structure.
+Additionally, Swiggy One members, who have a premium subscription, should be given higher priority in the queue.

+**Algorithms:**

+## 1. Priority Queue:

+-   **Purpose:** Maintain a collection of elements where the root element is the highest priority among all the elements.
+-   **Application:** Store the incoming customer calls in a priority queue, where the priority of each call is determined by factors such as call wait time, customer priority, and Swiggy One membership status.
+-   **Time Complexity:** O(log n) for insertion, deletion, and retrieval of the maximum (highest priority) element, where n is the number of elements in the queue.
+-   **Space Complexity:** O(n), where n is the number of elements in the queue.